Method · 6 steps · IEC 62443

 - Schedule updates during planned maintenance windows

-"Patch management that breaks production isn't security — it's sabotage."
+"Patch management that breaks production isn't security.
+It's sabotage."

 R